coaa0801-creator/MakeChangeProject/README.md

-What is supposed to happen here
+I'm not sure what to write in here at the moment